Agriculture in Malawi: After independence

 During the first years after independence in 1964, Banda and the governing Malawi Congress Party actively supported the smallholder farming sector, as few European-owned estates remained.
 Banda recognised Malawi had few resources other than agriculture.
 He was an interventionist, and Farmers Marketing Board became an aggressive purchaser of smallholders’ produce.
 However, disappointing smallholder production and the development of a policy of growing Burley tobacco on estates caused the government to transfer land to the estate sector.
 The activities of the FMB were widened to include participation in business ventures, and accumulate investment funds, competition in marketing African food crops was restricted and the monopoly strengthened.

 In 1971, the FMB was replaced by the Agricultural Development and Marketing Corporation (ADMARC).
 ADMARC was given the new power to assist any public or private organization with capital, credit or other resources in any projects relating to the economic development of Malawi.
 Its objectives were to increase the volume of exportable economic crops and improve their quality, to promote the consumption of Malawian agricultural produce abroad and to support smallholder farmers.
 It took over the FMB monopolies over maize, tobacco and cotton, and its powers to fix prices, operate markets and supply credit.
 Smallholders supported ADMARC's high operating costs and much of its profits came from underpaying them, but it only re-invested 5% of funds in smallholder farms.
 Transferring resources away from smallholders to the state led to corruption and abuse of office.
 ADMARC subsidised tobacco estates and other businesses, and by the mid-1980s, it diverted two-thirds of its income into these estates.
 The main beneficiaries of this strategy were the political elite who controlled the tobacco estates food and ADMARC employees.
 In 1979, when tobacco prices collapsed, it was threatened by liquidity problems, and by 1985, it was insolvent.

 From 1971, ADMARC subsidised fertilizer for every farmer, but tobacco estates benefited most, as tobacco needed more fertilizer than maize.
 Estates also had access to credit without which few smallholders could afford even subsidised fertilizer.
-The Malawi government agreed to partially privatise it to obtain World Bank loans, but the World Bank required an phased elimination of fertilizer subsidies.
+The Malawi government agreed to partially privatise it to obtain World Bank loans, but the World Bank required a phased elimination of fertilizer subsidies.
 A complete withdrawal of subsidies prevented 75% of smallholders buying fertilizer in 1988–89, so temporary subsidies were provided up to 1994–95.
 The partial privatisation left ADMARC with limited funds to supply fertilizer and seed to smallholders, and the closure of many of its depots hindered distribution.
 An increase in maize producer prices in 1988 did not compensate farmers who had previously grown hybrid maize for their lost subsidies, so many reverted to growing local maize without fertilizer.
 ADMARC's weakness led to increased consumer prices, reduced food security and a food crisis in 1991–92.